 Your glass is no longer half full or half empty and this isn’t about optimism.
 Your glass is overflowing with dark, inky black and you can no longer see clearly.
 You can’t stop the flow of this stuff into your glass.
 Not right now.
 It will stop eventually, but right now all you can do is compensate for the black by pouring in some pink.
 Lots of PINK!!!
 Was she referring to the $300 pink Dom Peringnon that I cannot afford?
 No. PINK represents joy, adventure, fun, laughter, love..
 Basically, the sunshine and roses I was denying myself because I was too blinded by the dark, inky blackness that was swallowing me whole to realize that I was living a life without PINK.

 What’s your PINK, she asked.
 What do you do for fun?
 What brings you joy?

-That’s when I realized that aside from working, eating way more carbs than I condone and sleeping a lot, it had been a many many months since I had engaged in the activities that bring me joy.
-Even with wonderful, loving people in my life, only I could do these things.
-Just me.
-For me.
+That’s when I realized that aside from working, it had been a many many months since I had engaged in the activities that bring me joy.
+Even with wonderful, loving people in my life, only I could do these things for myself.